SteamWorld Dig 2: Plot

 The story takes place in between the events of SteamWorld Dig and SteamWorld Heist.
 Following Rusty's disappearance at the end of SteamWorld Dig, Dorothy, a robot who he had befriended, travels to the mining town of El Machino in order to search for him.
 Along the way, she comes across Fen, a remnant of the Vectron that Rusty had previously fought, who joins Dorothy as a navigator.
 While searching the mines for Rusty while also hearing rumors of him turning into a monstrous machine, Dorothy comes across a group of devolved humans, called Shiners, addicted to the drug moon juice.
 The humans are led by Rosie, who instead of becoming addicted to moon juice took to lifting weights at a young age and who is much smarter than the other Shiners.

 Rosie claims that mysterious machines are triggering earthquakes.
 Dorothy goes to destroy these machines, only to discover that Rosie had lied to her.
 In actuality, the machines were built by Rusty to prevent Rosie from harnessing the power of a fusion distillery in order to create more of the addictive substance known as moon juice in order to control the remaining humans and Rosie is revealed to be an unhinged maniac.
 Dorothy manages to defeat Rosie and rescue Rusty, only for the distillery to become unstable, prompting Fen to stay behind while she warps the two to safety, allowing them to escape on a rocket with the other El Machino residents before the planet explodes.
 As the robots explore space in order to set up a new civilization, Dorothy remains hopeful that she will one day be reunited with Fen.

 Reception

 SteamWorld Dig 2 received positive reviews, with a score of 88 out of 100 on Metacritic.

-The game was nominated for "Best Portable Game" in Destructoids Game of the Year Awards 2017, for "Best Switch Game" and "Best Action-Adventure Game" in IGN's Best of 2017 Awards, for "Game Engineering" at the 17th Annual National Academy of Video Game Trade Reviewers Awards, and for "Best Indie Game" at the 2018 Golden Joystick Awards.
+The game was nominated for "Best Portable Game" in Destructoids Game of the Year Awards 2017, for "Best Switch Game" and "Best Action-Adventure Game" in IGNs Best of 2017 Awards, for "Game Engineering" at the 17th Annual National Academy of Video Game Trade Reviewers Awards, and for "Best Indie Game" at the 2018 Golden Joystick Awards.